 What is an EHR?

-EHRs allow a patient’s holistic view of their care and treatment to move with them to behavioral health specialists, labs, emergency rooms, and even across state lines.
+An EHR, or electronic health record, is a digital version of a patient’s chart that’s meant to be shared between healthcare providers.
+It contains the patient’s comprehensive medical history, from allergies and radiology images to lab results.
+Electronic health records allow a patient’s holistic view of their care and treatment to move with them to behavioral health specialists, labs, emergency rooms, and even across state lines.

-- Clinician notes, diagnoses, and treatments
+- Clinical data such as clinician notes, test results, diagnoses, and treatments

 - A comprehensive billing system that automatically generates accurate billings from clinicians’ notes and facilitates managing the revenue cycle

-- A client engagement system that on-boards new clients, schedules appointments, reminds clients of appointment dates and times, and allows clients access to their records.
+- A client engagement system that on-boards new clients, schedules appointments, reminds clients of appointment dates and times, and allows clients access to their records

-- A complete reporting system that generates a wide variety of customized reports for decision-making, measuring outcomes, and producing reports for audits and regulatory requirements.
+- A complete reporting system that generates a wide variety of customized reports for decision-making, measuring outcomes, and producing reports for audits and regulatory requirements

 Why is EHR technology important?